Thursday

 Maritime history in a seaside palace

-The Maritime Museum Sergej Mašera Piran is housed in the elegant Gabrielli Palace from the mid-19th century, located right next to the port of Piran.
+The Maritime Museum Sergej Mašera Piran is housed in the impressive Gabrielli Palace from the mid-19th century, located right next to the port of Piran.
 The building itself is already an experience – with its monumental staircase, rich stucco decorations, and historic frescoes, reflecting the former splendor of bourgeois life.
 The museum was founded in 1954 and is today the leading institution for the research, preservation, and presentation of Slovenia’s maritime heritage.

 Its story is closely connected to the development of navigation, trade, and everyday life by the sea, which over the centuries has shaped the identity of Slovenian Istria.